TimAbr/BleenControl/README.md

 # BleenControl

 This program is designed for remote control of a computer.
 It allows users to manage and control their computer from a remote location.
+It was written using assembly as a university project for the purpose to show oppurtunities of this language.

 ## Features